 The next day, Zeke was grey.
 I asked the Midwife to check him again and he had spiked a fever.
 When my husband came in, he saw Zeke and yelled, “What the F is wrong with him?!
 He's GREY!!"
 My voice in my head was SCREAMING as well at this point as I explained to him that they were admitting him and that we were about to go the Neonatal Intensive Care Unit or NICU.
 I stayed calm on the outside until they admitted Zeke and sent him to NICU.
 Any parent who has had to send their baby to NICU can feel my pain.
 Thankfully, I knew one of the NICU nurses, and I swear, I went limp with relief the moment I saw her.
 She was, literally, my angel that day.
 I felt like someone had my back.

 I was in such bad shape in the NICU; we had to wait outside the room so they could put Zeke's cannula in his hand.
 They had missed the first few times and I just could not stop crying.
 I was praying that we weren't too late.
 I was praying Zeke would fight through this.
 I bargained with God that day, and I haven't been the same since.
 They started Zeke on antibiotics and then they did a spinal tap to find out what kind of infection he had.
 They put him on a fourteen-day course of antibiotics and we never found out what kind of infection it was.
 One Doctor has theorised that it sounded like Strep B, but we never really got an answer.
 This experience really was the most traumatic experience of my life.
 It wasn't just about me losing my baby.
-I was watching my child getting sicker and sicker and we all thought he was dying.
+I was watching my child getting sicker and sicker and I felt more helpless and vulnerable that I had ever been in my life.

-Zeke made it out of the hospital and he is now a bubbly, talkative, and energetic four year old.
+Zeke and I made it out of the hospital and out of the locked unit we were in 16 days later.
+He is now a bubbly, talkative, and energetic boy.
 Caden and Zeke love talking and playing together and I feel lucky, everyday, that they have each other.
-I am thankful for ALL the Midwives and Doctors and Nurses that helped us.
+I am thankful for the NHS and ALL the Midwives and Doctors and Nurses that helped us.
 The people who may not have taken the situation as seriously as it was have now learned another way to deal with patients.
 They really did everything they could to help us.
 They listened to me every time I asked for help.
 I believe that this experience taught all of us something.
+They saved our lives.

 Since the hospital stay, we, as a family, have had different types of stress going on as well.
 My husband, who is in the Armed Forces, was moved from one base to another two days after we got out of the hospital.
 I was still dealing with a lot of pelvic pain and uterus pain.
 I was not ready to be left with two children by myself, so the children and I went home with my mother for six weeks to help break up the six months my husband was to be away before coming home and moving all of us to yet another base.
 Three weeks into our trip, my husband met us to spend some time together for the last three weeks before we all flew home together.
 We moved bases a few months later but before we moved, we only saw daddy every couple weeks.
 The boys and I would take daddy to the base he needed to work at for two weeks.
 We ended up visiting three bases in total and we would try to stay a few days at the end of his second week so the kids could see their daddy.
 Two weeks after my husband finished his six-month stretch away, we moved.